Psychological Flexibility

 (Types 2, 3, 4)

 You likely care about all three—but one might be more important to you most of the time.
-This might not be a conscious choice, but what you are more motivated by by default.
+This might not be a conscious choice, but what you are more motivated by default.

 What might your default motivation be?